Everything You Need to Know About the Kindle for Kids

 The second question I’ve been getting non-stop is “What’s the difference between a Kindle for Kids and a regular Kindle?”

+First, the Kindle for Kids and regular Kindle have the EXACT SAME hardware!
+Exact same!
 The most basic Kindle is $99.99 and includes ads that show up on your home screen.
-If you want it without ads, it’ll cost you $109.99 which is exactly the same as the cost of a Kindle for Kids (which has no ads and no option to HAVE them for a lower cost).
+If you want it ad-free, it’ll cost you $109.99 which is exactly the same as the cost of a Kindle for Kids (which has no ads and no option to HAVE them for a lower cost).
 This is the Kindle I got for Christmas – without ads – so it’s been helpful to be able to compare them.

 The Kindle for Kids also comes with an included case, which the regular Kindle doesn’t (my case was an additional $30.
 For the record, this is my third Kindle and the first time I’ve ever had a case.
 I don’t know that they’re REALLY necessary, but for a kid, it feels more important).